What is NutriSTEP®?

 - Approximately 10-17% of the population of young children aged 18 months to 5 years have been identified as high nutritional risk.

 Poor nutrition in young children can lead to:

 - Growth problems such as failure to thrive and obesity

 - Early identification of potential nutrition problems for parents and communities

 - Parental nutrition education

-- Support in evaluating preschool nutrition interventions
+- Planning and evaluating preschool nutrition interventions

 - A means of monitoring community child nutrition programs